carpdiem/carpdiem.github.io/_projects/Generating-Color-Temperature-Equivalent-Light-with-RGB-LEDs.markdown

 ### What is light, really?

-"Light" is the common term for electromagnetic waves (think of these like sine or cosine waves from math, or even sound waves like from a music instrument), a self-propagating form of one of the four fundamental forces of nature.
+"Light" is the common term for electromagnetic waves (think of these like sine or cosine waves from math, or even like sound waves from a musical instrument), a self-propagating form of one of the four fundamental forces of nature.
 For our purposes, these waves have two properties that we care about: wavelength and intensity.

 Wavelength simply refers to the physical distance in between one peak of the wave, and the next.
-When we talk about "light", we're usually implicitly referring to "human visible light", which has a wavelength range of roughly 380nm to 740nm. "nm" refers to "nanometers", or 10^-9 meters.
+When we talk about "light", we're usually implicitly referring to "human visible light", which has a wavelength range of roughly 380nm to 740nm. "nm" refers to "nanometers", or 10<sup>-9</sup> meters.
 That means that the wavelength of visible light is tiny.
 Really tiny.
 Like, way smaller than even the tiniest bug you've ever seen, no matter if you were looking at it through a microscope or not.

 Intensity is a measure of how much "oompf¹" the light has at any given wavelength.
 In reality, this usually has units related to energy, but for our purposes, you can just think of it as the brightness of the light.